athena68/tb-performance-tests/README.md

 Where:

 - `REST_URL`                     - Rest URL of the TB instance.
 Default: http://localhost:8080
 - `REST_USERNAME`                - Login of the user.
-Default: tenant@thingsboard.org
+Default: your-email@domain.com
 - `REST_PASSWORD`                - Password of the user.
-Default: tenant
+Default: your-password
 - `MQTT_HOST`                    - URL of the ThingsBoard MQTT broker.
 Default: localhost
 - `MQTT_PORT`                    - Port of the ThingsBoard MQTT broker.
 Default: 1883
 - `DEVICE_API`                   - Use MQTT, HTTP or LWM2M Device API for send messages.
 Default: MQTT